Limburg an der Lahn: History

 About 800 A.D., the first castle buildings arose on the Limburg crags.
 This was probably designed for the protection of a ford over the river Lahn.
 In the decades that followed, the town developed under the castle's protection.
 Limburg is first mentioned in documents in 910 under the name of Lintpurc when Louis the Child granted Konrad Kurzbold an estate in the community on which he was to build a church.
 Konrad Kurzbold laid the foundation stone for Saint George's Monastery Church, where he was also buried.
 The community soon increased in importance with the monastery's founding and profited from the lively goods trade on the Via Publica.

 In 1150, a wooden bridge was built across the Lahn.
 The long-distance road from Cologne to Frankfurt am Main subsequently ran through Limburg.
 In the early 13th century, Limburg Castle was built in its current form.
 Shortly afterwards, the town passed into the ownership of the Lords of Ysenburg.
 In 1214, the community was granted town rights.
 Remains of the fortification wall from the years 1130, 1230 and 1340 with a maximum length of roughly one thousand metres indicate to this day the blossoming town's quick development in the Middle Ages.
 There is proof of a mint in Limburg in 1180.

 One line of the Lords of Ysenburg resided from 1258 to 1406 at Limburg Castle and took their name from their seat, Limburg.
-From this line came the House of Limburg-Stirum and also Imagina of Isenburg-Limburg, German King Adolf's wife.
+From this line came the House of Limburg-Stirum and also Imagina of Isenburg-Limburg, the wife of the German King Adolf.

 The ruling class among the mediaeval townsfolk were rich merchant families whose houses stood right near the castle tower and were surrounded by the first town wall once it was built.
 The area of today's Rossmarkt ("Horse Market"), in which many simple craftsmen lived, was only brought within the fortifications once the second town wall was built.
 The inhabitants there, however, unlike the merchant élite, were accorded no entitlement to a voice in town affairs and were not allowed to send representatives to the town council.
 Nevertheless, they had to bear the main financial burden of running the town.
 Only in 1458 were they allowed to send two representatives to town council.